GoogleCloudPlatform/professional-services-data-validator/README.md

 be returned in the result set, it is recommended to utilize the `--use-random-row` feature to validate a subset of the table.

+Please note that SHA256 is not a supported function on teradata systems.
+If you wish to perform this comparison on teradata you will need to [deploy a UDF to perform the conversion](https://downloads.teradata.com/forum/extensibility/sha-2-udfs-for-teradata).

 Comparison field validations (`--comp-fields column`) involve an value comparison of the column values.
 These values will be compared via a JOIN on their corresponding primary key and will be evaluated for an exact match.